Are you wondering what to pack for a cruise? Cruises are such easy vacations, but cruise packing takes some planning.

 These 2 laundry items are very useful when traveling, but especially on a cruise ship when you don’t have easy access to laundry facilities.

-A great way to keep your cruise cabin organized is to bring along a collapsible mesh laundry hamper.
+A great way to keep your cruise cabin organized and store dirty clothes is to bring along a collapsible mesh laundry hamper.
 This one actually folds up super small so it’s easy and light to pack for your cruise.

 Recommended: Mesh laundry hampers (see 1000+ reviews on Amazon)